Abhishekmishra-17/eb3_Mind-benders_queue-using-array/README.md

 <b> Experiment|     <b> Implementation of Queue using array.

 <h5> About the Lab (Objective) : </h5>
-The main objective of this data structure lab is to implement the queue using array.
-In this lab students are able to understand the concepts Queue and also understand the practical implementation of Queue using array.
+ The objective of this lab is to teach students various data structures and to explain them algorithms for performing various operations on these data structures.
+This lab complements the data structures course.
+Students will gain practical knowledge by writing and executing algorithm by using various data structures such as arrays, linked lists, stacks, queues, trees, graphs, hash tables and search trees.
 <h5> About the Experiment : </h5>
 The experiment "Implementation of Queue using array", is the implementation of basic principle of Queue, which is FIFO ( First In First Out).
 <h5> Target Audience : </h5>